Solidarity with the LGBT+ community in TurkeyNemanja Stijak

-Belgrade Pride in this way, along with the below mentioned organisations, expresses solidarity with the LGBT+ community in Turkey!
-In Pride Info Centre we have organised an event of collecting messages of support to the LGBT+ people in Turkey and on this occasion have presented them to the ambassador of Turkey in Belgrade.
+Belgrade Pride in this way, along with the below mentioned organisations, expresses solidarity with the LGBT+ community in Turkey! in Pride Info Centre we have organised an activity of collecting messages of support for the LGBT+ in Turkey and we have delivered all the messages to the ambassador of Turkey in Belgrade.

 LGBT+ activists from Turkey are our allies and regular guests on Belgrade Pride parade and we will have the honour to welcome them again his September and hear them from the stage.

 We also call upon Ana Brnabić as the present of the government of Republic of Serbia and as a lesbian express solidarity with the LGBT+ community in Turkey and condemn this kind of behaviour towards the LGBT+ citizens.